thomashirtz/awesome-chinese-learning/README.md

 4. Press F11 to put it full screen (Zhongwen does not work full screen on Netflix).

 ### Pop-up dictionary on documents
 One of the main tricks I used while studying in China.
 You can convert many different formats into PDFs (by printing them).
-You can then convert them into HTML and use them in the browser to have a pop-up dictionary with zhongwen.
+You can then convert them into HTML (using [this](https://cloudconvert.com/pdf-to-html) website for example) and use them in the browser to have a pop-up dictionary with zhongwen.

 Note: You might have to give Zhongwen permission to access files on your local file system, at least on Chrome.